mhink/react-ionize/README.md

 `new MenuItem({ role: 'pasteandmatchstyle' })` in vanilla Electron.

-## Feedback
+## Feedback and Contributions
 Feedback is welcome!
 Add an issue or hit me up on [Twitter](https://twitter.com/mhink1103).
+I'm still working out how all this should work, but I would love to hear your suggestions.